How to make Flavorful Classic Chicken Broth...And Red Lentil Soup Recipe

 Now, cover, with the lid slightly askew to prevent it from fully boiling.
 Allow it to simmer for 1.5-2 hours.
 Pull the chicken out and place it into a bowl, then remove the meat and save it in the fridge for chicken salad or enchiladas.

 Throw the bones, skin, and ugly bits back into the simmering water, and cook covered for another four to 22 hours on lowest heat.
 You will probably get the best gelatinous broth with less cook time (six hours), but it will be more richly flavored at 24 hours.
 Add water at any point that it starts to get low.
-One or two hours before you want to finish cooking, add in your peeled chopped carrots and chopped onion.
-I like to add the vegetables for that last hour, so they don't overcook and cause my broth to turn dark brown.
+Two hours before you want to finish cooking, add in your peeled chopped carrots and chopped onion.
+I like to add the vegetables for the last few hours, so they don't overcook and cause my broth to turn dark brown.
 That's just aesthetics, though.

-Now put a mesh colander over a large mixing bowl in the sink, and strain the bones/veg/solids out in batches.
+Now put a stainless steel mesh colander over a large mixing bowl in the sink, and strain the bones/veg/solids out in batches.

 Pour the strained broth into glass mason jars, and allow to cool on the counter for 15 minutes, before putting on lids and transferring to the fridge.
 The broth is good refrigerated for five days (although I've used it at over a week old, and we didn't die), and frozen for several months.
 If you make three pots of soup a week, though, you won't need to worry about it going bad.